greenplum-db/pgbouncer/doc/usage.md

 Show the PgBouncer version string.

+#### SHOW STATE

+Show the PgBouncer state settings.
+Current states are active, paused and suspended.

 ### Process controlling commands

 #### PAUSE [db]

+PgBouncer tries to disconnect from all servers.
+Disconnecting each server connection waits for that server connection to be released according to the server pool's pooling mode (in transaction pooling mode, the transaction must complete, in statement mode, the statement must complete, and in session pooling mode the client must disconnect).
-PgBouncer tries to disconnect from all servers, first waiting for all queries to complete.
-The command will not return before all queries are finished.
+The command will not return before all server connections have been disconnected.
 To be used at the time of database restart.

 If database name is given, only that database will be paused.